What is CLAT exam?

 CLAT 2026 application process

 Registrations for CLAT 2027 are expected to open in August 2026.
 Candidates must complete the application form before the closing date.
-The application process is entirely online and can be accessed at Consortium of National Law Universities.
+The application process is entirely online and can be accessed at the Consortium of National Law Universities.

 - To register, candidates need to provide their name, mobile number, and email ID.
 After registration, verify your email and log in using the OTP sent to your registered address.